Intelligent Bio Solutions Inc. Reports Fiscal 2023 Third Quarter Financial Results and Operational Highlights

 - Completion of Milestone 7, key phase of biosensor platform development -

-NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- Intelligent Bio Solutions Inc. (“Intelligent Bio Solutions,” “INBS” or the “Company”) (Nasdaq: INBS), a medical technology company delivering intelligent, rapid, non-invasive testing solutions, today announced its financial results for its fiscal third quarter ended March 31, 2023, and provided a business update.
+NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- Intelligent Bio Solutions Inc. ("Intelligent Bio Solutions," "INBS" or the "Company") INBS, a medical technology company delivering intelligent, rapid, non-invasive testing solutions, today announced its financial results for its fiscal third quarter ended March 31, 2023, and provided a business update.

 "INBS delivered revenue growth during the third quarter and achieved several important milestones in line with our regional expansion plans," said Harry Simeonidis, Chief Executive Officer at Intelligent Bio Solutions.
 "On the regulatory front, we filed a 513(g) submission with the U.S. Food and Drug Administration, which will allow us to determine the most suitable regulatory path forward for our Intelligent Fingerprinting Drug Screening Cartridge, a key step in our U.S. expansion strategy.
 More recently, we were granted a U.K. patent relating to our Intelligent Fingerprinting Drug Screening System DSR-Plus Cartridge Reader, our 13th patent, strengthening the protection of our unique and proprietary drug screening technology."